-A downloadable, free, open source, high-performance, optimized Python and R distribution with 100+ packages and the option to easily install an additional 620+ popular open source packages for data science, including advanced and scientific analytics.
-Anaconda includes Anaconda Navigator and conda management utilities.
-Available for Windows, macOS and Linux.
-All versions are supported by the development community.
+A downloadable, free, open-source, high-performance, optimized Python and R distribution with 250+ packages automatically included.
+Anaconda provides the option to easily install an additional 7,500+ open-source packages for data science, including advanced and scientific analytics.

 A web-based repository hosting service in the cloud.
 Packages created locally can be published to your channel on Anaconda Cloud to be shared with the public.
-Paid subscriptions to Anaconda Cloud can designate packages as private, to be shared only with authorized users.
+Paid subscriptions to Anaconda.org can designate packages as private, to be shared only with authorized users.
 Anaconda Cloud is Anaconda’s repository product made available to the public.
-Anaconda repository is also available for purchase by companies that wish to maintain their own on-site version of Anaconda Cloud.
+Anaconda repository is also available for purchase by companies that wish to maintain their own on-site version of Anaconda.org.
 See Anaconda business subscriptions.

 Anaconda version that includes enterprise technical support, indemnification for a select number of open source packages, collaborative notebooks, high performance scalability, Hadoop, interactive visualization, governance and security.
 See Anaconda business subscriptions.

-The locations of the repositories where conda looks for packages, often on Anaconda Cloud (Anaconda.org).
+The locations of the repositories where conda looks for packages, often on Anaconda.org (Anaconda.org).
 Channels may also go to a private location on a remote or local repository that you or your organization manage.

 Command line interface (CLI)¶